-More than 27,000 Airmen are currently deployed in support of ongoing operations, daily demonstrating their importance in support of Joint combat operations.
+More than 27,000 Airmen are currently deployed in support of Operations ENDURING and IRAQI FREEDOM, daily demonstrating their importance in support of Joint combat operations.
 Within the Secretariat for Installations, Environment and Logistics (SAF/IE), we fully appreciate the impact our efforts have in support of these Airman and how it affects their ability to positively influence our Air Force's warfighting abilities and capacity to counter hostile threats.